Supervision and the provisional period

 All programmes completed by participants through FinCap are recorded on our database.
 All participants receive certificates for each programme they complete including those on Community Heart which can be printed directly from the platform.

-Those attending FMIC receive a certificate of completion on successful completion and a certificate of achievement on completing their provisional period.
+Those who complete the FMIC receive a certificate of completion and a certificate of achievement on completing their provisional period.
 These certificates and other training information is held by FinCap.
 If you have lost your documents or want to know what you have completed, contact training@fincap.org.nz

 Certificates for professional development not provided through FinCap should be kept on record with your service.